12 Hours Havelock North

 You will find Havelock North, a suburb of Hastings in Hawke's Bay, on the east coast of New Zealand’s North Island.
 It’s a lovely country town bursting with charm and encompassing creative flare, cafés, and restaurants.
 While away the day exploring the views from varying heights, strolling through the village of thriving arts and boutiques, and sampling the region’s best-known wineries and restaurants.
 Some of the smallest of eateries churn out the most innovative cuisine in the country.
 Squeezing it all in will be a tall task but a memorable one at that.

 493 Kahuranaki Road, Hastings

 Overlooking the Tukituki River Valley, Tukituki Glamping is only 20 minutes from Havelock North.
-Thanks to its outside open fire you can camp all year round at Tukituki (nice to have when the skies and sun sets are so spectacular).
-Wake up inside the warm and cosy ten to the sounds of bellbirds and tui feeding off the native plants, and get ready for your fun-filled day in Havelock North ....
+Thanks to its outside open fire you can camp all year round at Tukituki (nice to have when the skies and sunsets are so spectacular).
+Wake up inside the warm and cosy tent to the sounds of bellbirds and tui feeding off the native plants, and get ready for your fun-filled day in Hawke's Bay's Havelock North.

 8am: Coffee at Hawthorne Coffee Roasters